Microsoft prepares its investments in video games and the metaverse

 “On Teams there will be meetings via Mesh”, the collaboration platform in augmented or virtual reality, mentioned the manager.
 “These meetings will start on screens, computers or mobile phones, and will become more and more immersive” with the appropriate equipment.

-But some analysts are expressing doubts about the ability of the Redmond group to move forward so quickly.
+But some analysts are expressing doubts regarding the ability of the Redmond group to move forward so quickly.

 First, because the acquisition of Activision Blizzard will take time.
-Then because the end of the pandemic could result in a drop in demand and therefore in revenue.
+Then because the end of the pandemic might result in a drop in demand and therefore in revenue.

 “We have seen many stars from the start of the Covid become fallen angels”, underlined Scott Kessler, an expert from the firm Third Bridge, not sure that the growth of digital linked to health restriction measures is “sustainable”.